openhwgroup/programs/cores/cv32e40p/user_manual/source/load_store_unit.rst

 Misaligned Accesses
 -------------------

-The LSU is able to perform misaligned accesses, meaning accesses that are not aligned on natural word boundaries.
-However, it needs to perform two separate word-aligned accesses internally.
+The LSU is able to handle misaligned accesses, meaning accesses that are not aligned on natural word boundaries.
+However, it does so by performing two separate word-aligned accesses.
 This means that at least two cycles are needed for misaligned loads and stores.

 Protocol